melmealey/Social-Network/README.md

 This is an API for a social network that uses a NoSQL database so that it can handle large amounts of unstructured data and allow users to share their thoughts, react to friends’ thoughts, and create a friend list.

 ## Installation
+npm install

 ## Usage
+When ready to run, type node server in the terminal to get port listening.
+Because there is no front end code you will need to use something like Insomnia to try out the routes.
+This application is using PORT 3003.
+In insomnia you will be able to get ALL users, get a user by ID, create a new user, update a user by ID as well as delete a user.
+You will be able to get all these though the thoughts route as well.
+You'll be able to connect users by ID by adding (and deleting) them as friends.
+You will also be able to add and delete reactions to thoughts.

 ## Credits
 * Mongoose Documentation